Danny Brown: 2011–2012: XXX

-On March 15, 2011, it was revealed Brown had signed to Brooklyn-based indie record label Fool's Gold Records: "My manager [Emeka Obi] asked me who I wanted to sign to and I said there's two labels I want to sign to: XL or Fool's Gold.
+In 2011 Brown signed to Brooklyn-based indie record label Fool's Gold Records: "My manager [Emeka Obi] asked me who I wanted to sign to and I said there's two labels I want to sign to: XL or Fool's Gold.
 He knew [people at] Fool's Gold.
 He saw Nick Catchdubs in a burrito spot, asked him about it, and Nick said he'd get back to him.
 Q-Tip and A-Trak went and ate lunch around last March.
 A-Trak told Q-Tip he was thinking about signing me and Q-Tip told him to do it.
 A-Trak called me and signed me.
 I met Q-Tip but I know Ali Shaheed more.
 Ali Shaheed is kind of like a mentor to me.
 Around the time of The Hybrid, I met him through Frank from Rappers I Know and he just started showing me love.
 We talk on the phone a lot."

 Signing to Fool's Gold Records proved to be Brown's biggest commercial and critical move.
-The label would go on to release his second studio album, XXX, as a free download.
+The label went on to release his eighth mixtape, XXX, as a free download.
 It received numerous critical accolades, including being named the best hip hop album of the year by Spin.
 Pitchfork gave his album an 8.2 out of 10, saying, "If XXX was nothing but debauchery and desperation, it would quickly devolve into an endless slog.
 Thankfully, Brown is also hilariously funny, an endlessly inventive rapper driven to cook up outrageous variations on standard rap boasts."
 The publication later named XXX the 19th best album of 2011.
 XXX was also named the 6th-best album of 2011 by Passion of the Weiss, which called it "an uncomfortably honest self-portrait made even more remarkable by the fact that Danny Brown is alive to tell the story."